JLee21/Path-Planning/README.md

 #### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
 (No Noise)

-["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.
+["sensor_fusion"] A 2d vector of cars and then that car's

+0 car's unique ID,

+1 car's x position in map coordinates,

+2 car's y position in map coordinates,

+3 car's x velocity in m/s,

+4 car's y velocity in m/s,

+5 car's s position in frenet coordinates,

+6 car's d position in frenet coordinates.

 ## Details